ESET Online Help

 Keylogger

-It is a program used to record keystrokes typed on a computer.
+A program used to record keystrokes typed on a computer.

 Dialer

-A dialer is a program designed to redirect the user’s telephone connection (dial-up) to the internet to use a premium rate number.
+A dialer is a program designed to redirect the user’s telephone connection (dial-up) to the Internet to use a premium rate number.